cycynyny/cycynyny.github.io/_pages/about.md

 I am an **Assistant Professor** in the Department of Mechanical and Mechatronic Engineering and Advanced Manufacturing at [California State University, Chico](https://www.csuchico.edu/).
 My research focuses on **heat transfer in supercritical CO₂ systems**, with emphasis on turbulent flow, thermal entrance behavior, and near-critical thermophysical effects.

-I also serve as a faculty advisor for the [Chico Rocketry and Aerospace Club (CRAC)](https://www.csuchico.edu/), where student teams design, analyze, manufacture, and test high-powered rocket systems.
+I serve as a faculty advisor for the [Chico Rocketry and Aerospace Club (CRAC)](https://www.csuchico.edu/), where student teams design, analyze, manufacture, and test high-powered rocket systems.
 Current projects span computational fluid dynamics (CFD) drag modeling, fin flutter analysis, airbrake design, and additive manufacturing.

-I teach **MECH 208 (Introduction to Technical Computing)**, **MECH 338 (Heat Transfer)** and **MECH 498 (Introduction to Aerospace Propulsion)**, and oversee the Carroll A. Curtis Thermal-Fluids Laboratory (LANG 122).
-Through both teaching and research, I strive to provide students with hands-on experiences that connect engineering fundamentals to real-world applications in thermal sciences and aerospace engineering.

 I received my **B.S. in Aerospace Engineering** from the **Civil Aviation University of China** (2018), and my **M.S.
 (2020)** and **Ph.D.
 (2024)** in Aerospace and Mechanical Engineering from **Embry-Riddle Aeronautical University**.